CarlosNZ/json-edit-react/README.md

 # json-edit-react

-React component for editing/viewing JSON/object data
+React component for editing or viewing JSON/object data.